YikSanChan/site/pages/posts/free-and-simple-directory-listing-with-vercel.md

 | | | |____...
 ```

-Step 2: Run locally with `serve` by running `npx serve _serve`.
+**Step 2**: Run locally with `serve` by running `npx serve _serve`.
 See [vercel/serve](https://github.com/vercel/serve) for more details.
 Then go to `[localhost:5000](http://localhost:5000)` and you should be able to see:

 ![Local vercel root](/images/free-and-simple-directory-listing-with-vercel/local-vercel-root.png)

-Step 3: git push the root directory to GitHub, and [connect Vercel with your GitHub project](https://vercel.com/docs/git#deploying-a-git-repository).
+**Step 3**: Run `git push` in the root directory to GitHub, and [connect Vercel with your GitHub project](https://vercel.com/docs/git#deploying-a-git-repository).
 In my case, my GitHub project is named "fileserve", therefore the Vercel project is also called "fileserve".
 See the [fileserve GitHub project](https://github.com/YikSanChan/fileserve).

-Step 4: In Vercel dashboard, click into the fileserve project, go to Settings, and set Root Directory as "_serve".
+**Step 4**: In Vercel dashboard, click into the fileserve project, go to Settings, and set Root Directory as "_serve".
 You need to input the directory name you gave.

 ![Vercel settings root directory](/images/free-and-simple-directory-listing-with-vercel/vercel-settings-root-directory.png)

-Step 5: Still in Settings, toggle Directory Listing to "Enabled".
+**Step 5**: Still in Settings, toggle Directory Listing to "Enabled".

 ![Vercel settings directory listing](/images/free-and-simple-directory-listing-with-vercel/vercel-settings-directory-listing.png)

-Step 6: Go to the deployment URL [https://fileserve.yishengdd.vercel.app](https://fileserve.yishengdd.vercel.app) and find the slides as I show in the beginning at [https://fileserve.yishengdd.vercel.app/open-courses/ucbcs186_fa2020](https://fileserve.yishengdd.vercel.app/open-courses/ucbcs186_fa2020).
+**Step 6**: Go to the deployment URL [https://fileserve.yishengdd.vercel.app](https://fileserve.yishengdd.vercel.app) and find the slides as I show in the beginning at [https://fileserve.yishengdd.vercel.app/open-courses/ucbcs186_fa2020](https://fileserve.yishengdd.vercel.app/open-courses/ucbcs186_fa2020).
 All set!

 ## Conclusion

 Try [Vercel](https://vercel.com)!
-It is a free and simple directory listing solution, that gives you friendly URLs and browsable PDFs!
+It provides a free and simple directory listing solution, that gives you friendly URLs and browsable PDFs!

 ---